-There will be one (FT-MBA) or two (P-MBA) in-class examinations during the semester.
-Test dates and exam format information are provided in the course schedule below.
+There will be two in-class examinations during the semester and a final exam.
+Test dates (and time for the final) and exam format information are provided in the course schedule (pages 9 to 18).

 GRADING SCALE:

 Final course (letter) grades will be assigned using the plus/minus grading system adopted by the University.
 Also, numerical grades for all course components will be expressed in a 4.0 scale.
 The equivalence between numerical and letter grades will roughly follow the same scale used by the University to award academic honor points.
 Specifically, the grading scale for this course will be as follows: